 Can married couples with/without children serve onboard?

-Housing for couples and families is very limited and is reserved for longer-term crew and/or critical positions.
-A final decision on couples housing may be delayed until 2 months prior to the time of service.
+Housing for couples is limited, but we have cabins for married couples.
 Family housing is reserved for long-term crew where one spouse is filling a critical position.

 Can non-married couples serve together onboard?